 Our industry-first, patent-pending solution connects digital advertising to the onsite experience, utilising Digital Assistant to display relevant content to the ad in an onsite overlay.
 This means you can target visitors with the most relevant and engaging content in real-time after every ad, whether they clicked or viewed, keeping them onsite for longer and engaging them with purchases.

-Watch the video below to hear from our CEO, David Marrinan-Hayes, on the digital advertising challenges that exist today and how we’re helping brands to get more from their existing advertising spend.
+Watch the video below to hear from David Marrinan-Hayes on the digital advertising challenges that exist today and how we’re helping brands to get more from their existing advertising spend.